v2i0s2h2/open-chat-bots/README.md

 SDKs for building Bots for OpenChat with examples

+## Getting Started with Open Chat Bots

+If you're looking to develop and integrate bots with OpenChat, we have a comprehensive guide that walks you through the entire process.

+The guide covers both offchain bots (running as external services) and onchain bots (running directly on the Internet Computer as canisters), and includes step-by-step instructions for:

+- Setting up Open Chat locally
+- Creating and configuring bots
+- Registering and installing bots in Open Chat
+- Testing your bot's functionality

+You can access the complete integration guide [here](./rs/README.md).

 ## What kind of bots can I build?

 There are broadly three different categories of bot that OpenChat currently supports.